leodeslf/leaf/prebuild/ux/dont_make_me_think.md

 ##### Secondary, tertiary, and whatever comes after tertiary

-After primary and secondary navigation levels, we often **don't give priority for lower levels**.
+After primary and secondary navigation levels, we often **don't give priority to lower levels**.

 That happens because:

 - The **limited amount of space on the page**.
 - The **limited time to design and develop**.
-- And most important, the **people already knows how to use the page**, so navigation is *not needed* anymore when they reach these lower levels.
+- And most importantly, the **people already know how to use the page**, so navigation is *not needed* anymore when they reach these lower levels.

 ##### Page names, or Why I love to drive in L.A